teoshibin/COMP2042_CW_hcyst2/README.md

 ## Usage

 ### How to play
-- Your main objective is to bring the frog back to its home, while not being ran over by trucks or drowned on its way home.
+- Your main objective is to bring the frog back to its home, while not being run over by trucks or drowned on its way home.
 - Numbers of respawn chances will be given.
 - Different score will be awarded based on time spent of each frog.